black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 If the messageInput is empty, display an alert to the user with the message Please enter a message..

 Then, exit the function execution.

+# Step 4
+Create an isSpam function using the const keyword and arrow syntax.
+The function should take a single parameter msg and implicitly return false for now.